openedx/edx-cookiecutters/docs/decisions/0003-layered-cookiecutter.rst

 Possible negatives
 ~~~~~~~~~~~~~~~~~~

 This might make it difficult to know where to find a particular file since it could have been abstracted into any of the layer.

+To offset this, its recommened that there be only one template layer at most.
+If there are multiple layers, they should be distinct enough for someone to reason where a file should be.

 Note: Cookiecutter is not designed for the layered approach, so some hacking is required.